CULTURAL ACTIVISM

 CITY AS STUDIO

-Turning to my surroundings to explore identity and awareness related to the places we inhabit by choice or by the inevitable, I set out to bring my painting into the streets of New York City, the city, its people, it’s vibrancy as my subject matter of nonrepresentational work.
-A project meant to bring culture into the streets, to the everyday places, to the everyday people, making the experience of art: its process and its finalized visuals available to everyone.
-My work in this project binds the visual and performing arts together, with the aspect of human interaction at its core.
 Solitude takes a backseat in this project, though solitude is an important aspect to the creation of most works of art, what we as artists create in solitude is based or influenced by our interactions with the world.
 My project binds the two together.
 I access solitude under any circumstances, I carry it within, and can in a crowded space access it, or renounce it as needed.
 During this ongoing project I created works of art n midtown, Harlem, the Upper West Side, the Upper East Side, Central Park, the Lower East Side, the West Village, Chelsea, SoHo, Chinatown, Jackson Heights (Queens), Astoria (Queens), and Brooklyn, bringing my work and my interaction to the people of these neighborhoods.
+After years of painting at different locations throughout the city, I settled to painting at what I refer to as "my wall" or my "studio in the streets" in SoHo, New York.

-ICELAND ART FESTIVAL SPEAKING PRESENTATIONPresented the project she worked on while in Eyrarbakki, presenting the art exhibition which consisted of paintings on paper made by the inmates at the local prison and also by the school children at the local school.
-Through the power of art, these very different groups of individuals came together as creators, demonstrating that a real community can come together through compassion and understanding of different backgrounds, creating conscience that the two co-existed in the same municipality.
-The works presented shed light on the many similarities in inspiration found in the works, which spoke of hopes, dreams for the future, a love for family and love of the arts, making a clear connection to the shared humanity by this two groups.The exhibition was presented to the public at the local community center.This program was funded by the Ministry of Culture in Iceland, through a local organization.
+Presented the project she worked on while in Iceland, presenting the art exhibition which consisted of paintings on paper made by the inmates at the local prison and also by the school children at the local school.
+Through the power of art, these very unique and different groups of individuals came together as creators, demonstrating that a real community can come together through compassion and understanding of different backgrounds, creating conscience that the two co-existed within the same municipality.
+The works presented shed light on the many similarities in inspiration found in the works, which spoke of hopes, dreams for the future, a love for family and love of the arts, making a clear connection to the shared humanity by both two groups.
+The exhibition was presented to the public at the local community center.
+This program was partially funded by the Ministry of Culture in Iceland, through a local organization.

 ART FESTIVAL ICELAND

-Selected to join a group of fellow international artists who came together to explore the sense of time and identity, empathy and compassion.
-While there, Susana worked closely with the local town, school and with Litla-Hraun the largest prison in Iceland, to help create an art festival bringing together everyone in the community, based on the concepts of empathy and compassion, while learning about social interaction, Icelandic festivities & identity, and the social, justice, and the Scandinavian welfare system.She led a painting workshop for 40-50 inmates at the local prison.
-She also led a workshop sharing her experience as an abstract expressionist artist at the local school and led a painting workshop for the 11th and 12th grades.
+Selected to join a group international artists who came together to explore the sense of time, empathy and compassion.
+While there, Susana worked closely with the local town, school and with Litla-Hraun the largest prison in Iceland, to help create an art festival bringing together everyone in the community, based on the concepts of empathy and compassion, while learning about Icelandic festivities, Icelandic cultural identity, and the welfare system.
+There, she led a painting workshop for 40 inmates.
+She also held a workshop sharing her experience an abstract artist at the local school for the 11th and 12th grades.

 SUAREZ PAZ TANGO - PAINT THE MUSIC PROGRAM